geraldb/talks/jigsaw.md

 Build for Laravel (PHP) developers!

-Started in April 2016 (this year) - see
+Started in April 2016 -
+see
-["Introducing Jigsaw, a Static Site Generator for Laravel Developers"](https://blog.tighten.co/introducing-jigsaw-a-static-site-generator-for-laravel-developers) by Matt Stauffer (the Laravel lead)
+["Introducing Jigsaw, a Static Site Generator for Laravel Developers"](https://blog.tighten.co/introducing-jigsaw-a-static-site-generator-for-laravel-developers) by Matt Stauffer

 Q: Do you use (know) Laravel's Blade templating language?